cloudfright/blog/cloudfright-blog/content/posts/ai-and-creativity.md

 ## History repeats

 The Camera Obscrura was used by artists in the 16th century as a painting aid.
 A small hole let light into a dark room, revealing an upside-down image that could be used as a reference, and even traced.
-Many artists saw this as cheating, but in reality artists were adapting to newly available tools and techniques.
-As the camera obsuca became more portable, and with the advances in photographic printing resulting in the first printed photograph in 1825, the new art form of photography was born.
+Many artists saw this as cheating, but in reality, artists were adapting to newly available tools and techniques.
+As the camera obscura became more portable, and with the advances in photographic printing resulting in the first printed photograph in 1825, the new art form of photography was born.

 ![camera obscura](/ai-creativity/camera-obscura.jpg)